-Contribution rates for the TRS-Care plan are established in state statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
+Contribution rates for the TRS-Care plan are established in State Statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
 The TRS-Care plan is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
-Funding for TRS-Care is provided by retiree premium contributions and contributions from the state, active employees, and school districts based upon public school district payroll.
-The TRS board of trustees does not have the authority to set or amend contribution rates.
+Funding for TRS-Care is provided by retiree premium contributions and contributions from the state, active employees, and participating employers are based on active employee compensation.
+The TRS board does not have the authority to set or amend contribution rates.

-Texas Insurance Code, Section 1575.202 establishes the state's contribution rate which is 1.25 percent of the employee's salary.
-Section 1575.203 establishes the active employee's rate which is 0.65 percent of pay.
-Section 1575.204 establishes an employer contribution rate of not less than 0.25 percent or not more than 0.75 percent of the salary of each active employee of the public or charter school.
-The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
+Section 1575.202 of the Texas Insurance Code establishes the State's contribution rate which is 1.25 percent of the employee's salary.
+Section 1575.203 establishes the active employee's rate which is 0.65 percent of Salary.
+Section 1575.204 establishes a public school contribution rate of not less than 0.25 percent or not more than 0.75 percent of the salary of each active employee of the employer.
+The actual public school contribution rate is prescribed by the Legislature in the General Appropriations Act.
 The following table shows contributions to the TRS-Care plan by type of contributor.

 Contribution Rates

-2022
+2023

 Active Employee 0.65%

-Non-Employer Contributing Entity (State) 1.25
+Non-Employer Contributing Entity (State) 1.25%

 Employers 0.75%

 Federal/Private Funding remitted by Employers 1.25%

-District's 2022 Employer Contributions \$ 317,544 District's 2022 Member Contributions \$ 2,844,504 2021 NECE On-Behalf Contributions (state) \$ 464,880
+District's 2023 Employer Contributions \$ 325,376 District's 2023 Member Contributions \$ 3,613,374 2022 NECE On-Behalf Contributions (state) \$ 431,217